Investing

 Prepare for Retirement

-However, if you invest that money and earn a modest rate of return of 5%, your money will compound every year.
-After 20 years, you’ll have $347,192 in your account.
-That’s nearly 75% more money thanks to investing!
+However, investing that money at a modest 5% return creates compound growth.
+After 20 years, your account holds $347,192—nearly 75% more money thanks to investing!

 How to Start Investing